CloneWith/opsu/CONTRIBUTING.md

 ## Guidelines

 - An issue or a pull request should only contain one feature or bug fix (at least, one exact part of the game).
-If you want to make multiple changes, create branches and open separate issues or pull requests.
+Though PRs with multiple features are also acceptable, those with one exact point are *easier* to review and check.
-- Don't change more than you need to.
-In particular, don't change the coding style or move existing blocks around.
+- Keep the original stucture of source code, like block orders and styles.
 - In general, follow the same coding style as the file that you're editing.
 The `.editorconfig` can help set up your IDE.
 - Write comments in your code as needed.
-At minimum, [Javadoc][Javadoc] comments are expected on all classes, methods, and global variables.
+At minimum, [Javadoc][Javadoc] comments are expected on all classes, methods, and global variables as to make code easier to read and understand.

 [Javadoc]: https://en.wikipedia.org/wiki/Javadoc#Technical_architecture